LucasKonrath/arch-kata-mr-bill/glossary.md

 **Definition:** An object-relational mapping tool for Java that provides a framework for mapping an object-oriented domain model to a relational database.
 **Context:** Used with JPA for entity management in the backend, providing robust data access capabilities.

+### High Availability
+**Definition:** A characteristic of a system designed to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.
+**Context:** Achieved through multi-AZ deployments, auto-scaling groups, and redundant components across the system architecture.

 ### HikariCP
 **Definition:** A solid, high-performance, JDBC connection pool.
 **Context:** Used for connection pooling with PostgreSQL, improving database access performance and resource utilization.